klaudhaus/lit-up/README.md

   </ul>`
 ```

-The second parameter is the `event` object that triggered the update, as shown below in the function that reads the value from a text input.
+The second parameter is the `event` object that triggered the update, as shown below in this function that reads the value from a text input.

 ```js
 const setName = (person, event) =>